Optimal Trade Execution with Uncertain Volume Target: Model

 Finally, we consider that if a trader is guaranteed to not pay excessive prices in adverse times, the variance of their trading cost is not of foremost importance.
 We thus consider that a risk-averse trader is more interested in minimising their expected trading cost conditional to a quantile of worst case scenarios rather than minimising the variance of their trading cost over all scenarios.
-As a consequence, similarly to \citet{Butenko2005,Feng2012,Krokhmal2007,Rockafellar2000}, we decided to quantify the risk of a trader's strategy with the $\CVaR_\alpha$ risk measure:
+We therefore quantify the risk of a trader's strategy with the \emph{$\alpha$-Conditional Value-at-Risk} ($\CVaR_{\alpha}$) risk measure: